-As a performer, Ms. Sterling has recently performed with organizations such as Quorum Boston, MIT's Gilbert & Sullivan Society, Emerald City Opera (now Opera Steamboat), Longwood Opera, and OperaWorks.
+As a performer, Ms. Sterling has recently sung with organizations such as the Multiverse Concert Series, Quorum Boston, MIT's Gilbert & Sullivan Society, Emerald City Opera (now Opera Steamboat), Longwood Opera, and OperaWorks.
 As a soprano soloist, Ms. Sterling has been featured in works such as Handel’s Messiah, Fauré’s Requiem and Vivaldi’s Gloria (RV 588).

 Ms. Sterling completed her Masters of Music in Voice Performance at the Longy School of Music of Bard College, where she received the Amabassador Assistantship.
 She received her Bachelors of Music in Voice Performance from Baldwin-Wallace College (now University), where she graduated magna cum laude.

-In addition to teaching at the Yamaha Music School of Boston, Ms. Sterling also works as the Soprano Soloist and Section Leader at the United Congregational Church of Needham, and teaches Semi-Private Voice Lessons at the Tufts University Community Music Program.
-More information can be found on her website, www.elizabeth-sterling.com .
+In addition to teaching at the Yamaha Music School of Boston, Ms. Sterling also teaches Semi-Private Voice Lessons at the Tufts University Community Music Program.
+More information can be found on her website, www.bethsterling.com

 Jessica Smith is an active flutist and flute teacher residing in the Greater Boston Area.
 She holds a master's degree in flute performance from Ithaca College and a bachelor's degree in flute performance from Eastern Michigan University.